School and Community Resources

 Pandemic-EBT Benefits for Families

 Students who qualify for free or reduced-price meals may be eligible for Pandemic-Electronic Benefit Transfer (P-EBT) to purchase food for days the student is not physically present in school due to a COVID-19 impact.
-To be considered, households must submit an application for free or reduced-price meals for the 2021-22 school year or be approved for Minnesota Family Investment Program (MFIP) or Supplemental Nutrition Assistance Program (SNAP) benefits.
+To be considered, households must submit an application for free or reduced-price meals or be approved for Minnesota Family Investment Program (MFIP) or Supplemental Nutrition Assistance Program (SNAP) benefits.
 P-EBT benefits are effective starting on the approval date of the application for free or reduced-price meals.
 Families who received P-EBT benefits last summer are not automatically eligible; eligibility is based on the current school year.

 -